tryretool/legal/customer-terms-of-service.md

 title: Customer Terms of Service
 ---

 These Customer Terms of Service (the "Customer Terms") describe your rights and responsibilities when using our developer tools and platform (the "Services").
-These Customer Terms also apply if you purchase any expert services that we offer to help our customers launch, accelerate or optimize their use of the Services (â€œExpert Servicesâ€).
+These Customer Terms also apply if you purchase any expert services that we offer to help our customers launch, accelerate or optimize their use of the Services ("Expert Services").
 Please read these Customer Terms carefully.
 If you are a Customer (defined below), these Customer Terms govern your access and use of our Services and any Expert Services you receive from us.
 If you are an individual that a Customer is inviting to use the Services, the [User Terms of Service](https://docs.retool.com/legal/user-terms-of-service) (the "User Terms") govern your access and use of the Services.

 ## THE CONTRACT